briandrum/codes.forchagrin.com/_chapters/chapter-373-bicycles-and-motorcycles.md

     1. _(1)_ The person is fourteen or fifteen years of age and holds a valid probationary motorized bicycle license issued after the person has passed the test provided for in Ohio R.C.
-4511.521, or the person is sixteen years of age or older and holds either a valid commercial driver's license issued under Ohio R.C.
+[4511.521][ORC Section 4511.521], or the person is sixteen years of age or older and holds either a valid commercial driver's license issued under Ohio R.C.
 [Chapter 4506][ORC Chapter 4506], or a driver's license issued under Ohio R.C.
 [Chapter 4507][ORC Chapter 4507], or a valid motorized bicycle license issued after the person has passed the test provided for in Ohio R.C.
-4511.521, except that if a person is sixteen years of age, has a valid probationary motorized bicycle license and desires a motorized bicycle license, the person is not required to comply with the testing requirements provided for in Ohio R.C.
-4511.521;
+[4511.521][ORC Section 4511.521], except that if a person is sixteen years of age, has a valid probationary motorized bicycle license and desires a motorized bicycle license, the person is not required to comply with the testing requirements provided for in Ohio R.C.
+    [4511.521][ORC Section 4511.521];

     2. _(2)_ The motorized bicycle is equipped in accordance with rules adopted by the Ohio Director of Public Safety and is in proper working order;